luketudge/introduction-to-programming/topics/intro/README.md

 ![](images/console.png)

 You should see the contents of the quoted text in your program (e.g. `Hello.`) printed out in the console window like in the screenshot above.
 We have now created and run our first Python program.
 What did this program do and how?

-Python is designed to be a more or less human-readable programming language.
-So in a simple program like this, it is easy to see what the commands in the program accomplish:
+Python is designed to be a more or less human-readable programming language, so in a simple program like this, it is easy to see how the commands in the program are structured:

 * `print` is a built-in Python function.
 It instructs Python to display a piece of text in the console window.
 * The parentheses `()` following `print` provide the input (often termed *argument*) to the function.
-In this case the text that should be printed out.
+In this case the argument is the text that we want to print out.
-* The quote marks `''` indicate to Python that the text that they enclose should just be treated as plain text, and not for example as a math formula to be calculated, a reference to another Python file or function, etc.)
+* The quote marks `''` indicate to Python that the text that they enclose should be treated just as plain text, and not for example as a math formula, or a reference to another Python file or function, etc.)

-Later on we will cover the rules of Python syntax more systematically.

 What if we write a program that does not contain valid Python syntax?
 For example, what if we forget to enclose the text that we would like to print in quote marks?
 Try editing your program so as to omit the quote marks, like this: